Introduction to Git

 Step 2.2 Creating an new repo on your development environment and connecting to GitHub

-Once you are inside the correct working directory (i.e. within your csci104 folder that has the docker repo within it), type the following commands (replace the GHUSERNAME with your GitHub username and REPONAME with the name of your repository)
+Type the following commands (replace the GHUSERNAME with your GitHub username and REPONAME with the name of your repository)

-cd REPONAME
+cd practice-repo

 echo "# Lab 1 Git Practice" > README.md